datachand/scribe-1/README.md

 ## Description
 A fast and simple stream based logging library for C. The API should be mostly stable from now on.
 Almost all planned features of scribe are now implemented, so the majority of changes to come will be bug fixes and unit tests.
-The current version of scribe is v0.1.0.

 Author: Dalton Woodard